- SCU Home Page

 Before joining the University in 2014, Jesse coordinated systemwide diversity and inclusion initiatives at the University of California as University Diversity Coordinator at the Office of the President (2010-2013).
 He also previously worked on educational outreach and academic support programming for underrepresented students as Coordinator of the Educational Outreach Program at UC Merced (2010) and Program Manager for pre-college and first-year summer transition programs at UC Santa Barbara (2006-2010).
 From 2008-2010, Jesse was appointed to the University of California Board of Regents as student Regent and advocated for a range of statewide policies and programs to support California's student population, particularly raising the profile of underrepresented communities such as LGBT students, undocumented students, veterans, and students of color.

 Jesse received his Ph.D. in Cultural Perspectives in Education from UC Santa Barbara.
-His research has focused on first-generation, underrepresented minority college student transitions and development with significant work in assessment and methodologies, program evaluation, organizational culture, affirmative action and non-discrimination policy and law, and models of diversity in higher education.
-Jesse received his Bachelor's degree in Political Science from Westmont College (Santa Barbara) and originally is from South Texas.
+As a Latino, first-generation graduate, his research has focused on first-generation, underrepresented minority college student transitions and development with significant work in assessment and methodologies, program evaluation, organizational culture, affirmative action and non-discrimination policy and law, and models of diversity in higher education.
+Jesse received his Bachelor's degree in Political Science from Westmont College (Santa Barbara).